Contest terms and conditions

 - the company must be able to utilize the shipping and marketing credit prizes.

-A company is not required to be a Canada Post customer to be eligible for a prize; however, due to the nature of the prizes, a company is required to become a Canada Post customer to receive and utilize the prizes.
+A company is not required to be a Canada Post customer to enter the Contest; however, due to the nature of the prizes, a company is required to become a Canada Post customer to receive and utilize the prizes.

-A company is not eligible for the Tales of Triumph Contest should its store, e-commerce site and/or its products or services (for sale online in Canada and sold or shipped to Canadian end users), without limitation, are:
+A company is not eligible for the Contest should its store, ecommerce site and/or its products or services (for sale online in Canada and sold or shipped to Canadian end users), without limitation, be:

 - not in compliance with applicable privacy laws;

-- non-mailable matter as described in the Canada Post Non-Mailable Matter Regulations, SOR/90-10;
+- non-mailable matter as described in the Non-Mailable Matter Regulations;

-- infringing upon the intellectual property rights, or defaming or invading publicity or privacy rights, of any third party, living or deceased; or
+- infringing upon the copyright, trademarks, privacy/publicity, intellectual property, or other rights of any third party, living or deceased;

-All stores, e-commerce sites and/or products or services for sale that are submitted to the Tales of Triumph Contest must be consistent with Canada Post’s corporate image and be suitable for family audiences and for display and publication on national media sources such as television, newspapers, social media, and the Canada Post website (www.canadapost.ca), at the sole determination of Canada Post.
+All stores, ecommerce sites and/or products or services for sale that are submitted to the Contest must be consistent with Canada Post’s corporate image and be suitable for family audiences and for display and publication on national media sources such as television, newspapers, social media, and the Canada Post website (www.canadapost.ca), at the sole determination of Canada Post.

-To enter and to be eligible to win, an authorized representative of a company must be a legal resident of Canada at the time of entry, who has reached the age of majority in the jurisdiction in which he/she resides and who is not an employee of Canada Post, its affiliated companies or agents, its respective advertising or promotional agencies, or a member of any such employee’s immediate family (regardless of where they live) or persons with whom they are domiciled (whether related to the employee or not).
-In these Terms and Conditions, “immediate family” includes mother, father, brothers, sisters, sons, daughters, partner or spouse.
+To enter and to be eligible to win a prize, the authorized representative of the company must be a legal resident of Canada who, at the time of entry, has reached the age of majority in the jurisdiction in which they reside.
+A company is not eligible to enter the Contest or win a prize if any director or proprietor of the company is an employee of Canada Post, its affiliated companies or agents, its respective advertising or promotional agencies, its media sponsors, or any third parties engaged by Canada Post to assist it in administering the Contest, or a member of any such employee’s immediate family (regardless of where they live) or persons with whom they are domiciled (whether related to the employee or not).
+In these Official Contest Rules, “immediate family” includes mother, father, brothers, sisters, sons, daughters, partner and/or spouse.

 All submissions are subject to review for eligibility.
-An internal Canada Post panel (“Pre-screening Committee”) may review submissions for eligibility.
+An internal Canada Post panel (“Pre-screening Committee”) may review submissions for eligibility, though such review does not relieve entrants from responsibility for compliance with these Official Contest Rules.
+Incomplete submissions or submissions that do not comply with these Official Contest Rules will be declared invalid.
+Entries become the sole property of Canada Post and will not be returned.
 Submissions rejected by the Pre-screening Committee will be destroyed within thirty (30) days.
-Canada Post will not return any submissions.

 An authorized representative of a company must access the application process found at www.canadapost.ca/talesoftriumph and follow the requisite electronic online submission process.
-No other method of entry will be accepted.
+No other forms of entry, submission or means of transmission or delivery will be accepted.
+No responsibility is assumed by Canada Post for any lost, late, damaged, destroyed, or misdirected submissions or for any faulty electronic data transmission, equipment failure or other online communication problems occurring in connection with participation in the Contest.

-Through the application process, companies are required to answer a few short questions.
+Through the application process, companies are required to answer a few short questions via an online application or video.
 When you click “Enter Now”, through the www.canadapost.ca/talesoftriumph website, the company will be directed to an external site to provide information about their business and complete the questions.

 Limit of one (1) entry per company.
 Any additional entries will be disqualified.